Hundreds rescued from California floodwaters in San Jose - ABC 36 News

 ———

-Associated Press writer Scott Smith in Fresno also contributed to this report.
+Associated Press writers Olga R. Rodriguez in San Francisco and Scott Smith in Fresno contributed to this report.